C. Robert Kehler: Air Force career

 While at the 341st Wing, Captain Kehler completed Squadron Officer School, and, as was his tradition, was one of a few named distinguished graduate.
-He completed his tour with the 341st in January 1981 and was selected for an Air Staff Training Program internship.
+He completed his tour with the 341st position in January 1981 and was selected for an Air Staff Training Program internship.
 He then served as a personnel staff officer at the Headquarters of the US Air Force in Washington, D.C.
 His first son, Matt was born in February 1982.
 Shortly after the birth of his son, he was assigned as a missile operations staff officer at Strategic Air Command at Offutt Air Force Base in Nebraska.

-From the plains of Nebraska, Captain Kehler, soon to be promoted to major, moved his family to Washington, DC, in January 1985.
+From the plains of Nebraska, Captain Kehler, soon to be promoted to major, moved his family to Washington, D.C., in January 1985.
 In Washington, he served in the Air Force Office of Legislative Liaison as the Chief of the Strategic Missile Branch.
-There he was the point man on Capitol Hill for matters regarding the President Ronald Reagan's ICBM Modernization Program.
-While in this assignment, Major Kehler's wife had their second son, Jared, in 1986.
-Major Kehler also completed a Master of Science degree in public administration through the University of Oklahoma at Norman, Oklahoma in 1987.
+He was the point man on Capitol Hill for matters regarding President Ronald Reagan's ICBM Modernization Program.
+During this assignment, Major Kehler's wife had their second son, Jared, in 1986.

-Following his tour working on Capitol Hill, Major Kehler attended and graduated from the Armed Forces Staff College in Norfolk, Virginia from January to June 1988.
+He also completed a Master of Science degree in public administration through the University of Oklahoma at Norman, Oklahoma, in 1987.
+Following his tour working on Capitol Hill, he attended and graduated from the Armed Forces Staff College in Norfolk, Virginia, from January to June 1988.